 Our student 'code of conduct' sets out our expectations regarding student conduct and attitudes.
 Failure to fully meet any of the expectations set out within this code of conduct constitutes misconduct.
-The code is not exhaustive, however, and there may be other examples of behaviour which the College may consider to be misconduct.
+The code is not exhaustive, however, and there may be other examples of behaviour which the school and sixth form may consider to be misconduct.